Why Are There Misconceptions About VA Benefits?

-Fact.
-Eligibility for most VA benefits is based on discharge from active military service under other-than-dishonorable conditions.
 Even if you have a BCD or OTH, you are still eligible for most VA benefits.
+Most veterans are eligible for VA benefits if their discharge wasn’t under dishonorable conditions.

-Fact.
-Any money awarded to you from a lawsuit or an asbestos bankruptcy trust claim will not affect your eligibility for VA benefits.
-However, you cannot double dip and receive government benefits twice for the same illness.
+Any money awarded to you from a lawsuit or an asbestos trust fund claim will not affect your eligibility for VA benefits.
+Filing a legal claim does not impact your ability to receive VA benefits.

-Fact.
 Even if you never served during a war, you are still considered a veteran and eligible for most VA benefits.
-Some benefits such as VA Pension require that a veteran must have served at least one day during a wartime period.
-But benefits such as Disability Compensation have no such requirement.
+Some benefits, such as a VA pension, require that a veteran must have served at least one day during a wartime period.
+Other benefits, such as disability compensation, have no such requirement.